HatsuneMiku3939/pipegpt/README.md

-> This README is generated from pipegpt itself.
+> This README is generated from pipegpt itself. modified by hand.
 >
 > cat cmd/pipegpt/cmd/root.go | pipegpt -p "give me a README.md" > README.md